nats-io/nats-architecture-and-design/adr/ADR-50.md

  1. Object store would not be ok with any gaps in the published messages because those would be gaps in files
  2. Fast metric publishers would be ok with some gaps and would just want to continue publishing

-To support both we add the `Nats-Batch-Gap` header with values `ok` or `fail`.
-The default for this header is `fail` when it is not set for a batch.
+To support both we set the gap mode to `ok` or `fail` in the first reply subject.
 Invalid values must result in a batch abandon error.

 Upon detecting a gap, the server immediately sends a `BatchFlowAck` with the `LastSequence` and `CurrentSequence` values set allowing clients to detect the gaps.